 "I was definitely a very uncomfortable child, so I think the show speaks to that and a lot of those feelings, which still resonate with me as an adult," Edebiri told Variety.
 "I'm back home in my childhood bedroom right now and on my bookshelf in between 'A Series of Unfortunate Events' is Bill Clinton's autobiography and Nelson Mandela's autobiography and a translation of 'The Iliad' in Latin.
 I was a true dork.
 So I don't think I have to go too far to connect with Missy."

-Edebiri actually joined the Big Mouth team as a writer on Season 5 before being tapped for this new role, and there's a "moment" in the second-to-last episode of Season 4 that felt like a natural fit for some transition to happen for Missy.
+Edebiri actually joined the Big Mouth team as a writer on Season 5 before being tapped for this new role.
+There's a "moment" in the second-to-last episode of Season 4 that felt like a natural fit for some transition to happen for Missy.

 "It's about Missy's continued evolution as a person — that she has all of these different parts of who she is," Kroll toldVariety.
 "There's the sidelines Missy and the more sexually adventurous Missy, mirror Missy, and then also this Missy that she's been discovering [in Season 4] through hanging out with her cousins and really taking a look at her Black identity."

-Big Mouth dives into meta-commentary with this character as Missy spends time with Black members of her family, and that causes an identity shift that manifests as the change in voice.
+Big Mouth dives into meta-commentary with this character as Missy spends time with Black family members, which causes an identity shift that manifests as the change in voice.
 It's a provocative approach to really say something about the phenomenon, and we'd expect nothing less from a show this smart.

 How did the end of Big Mouth Season 3 set up Season 4?